Donna Maguire

-On 17 January 1996 Maguire received £13,500 compensation due to a 1985 accident in Newry, when she tripped due to a broken paving stone.
+On 17 January 1996, Maguire received £13,500 compensation due to a 1985 accident in Newry, when she tripped over a broken paving stone.
 She told the court "I have had to give up dancing, jogging and swimming because the ankle swells up.
 I can't wear high heels and the ankle is not very stable when I walk on rough ground or gravel".
 The compensation award was described as a disgrace by Ulster Unionist Party MP Ken Maginnis, and Conservative Party MP David Wilshire said it was shocking and obscene and called for the law to be changed.
 Colin Parry, who received £7,500 after the death of his 12-year-old son in the Warrington bomb attacks, called for a review of the compensation system saying "It's a kick in the teeth.
 Every time these judgments come along, it reminds us how little society appears to value a child's life".

 Maguire married Hardy in County Louth in July 1996, and she has three children.
 Hardy was arrested in August 2005 while on a family holiday in Torremolinos, Spain and extradited to Germany in January 2006 to face charges over his role in the 1989 Osnabrück bombing.
-In April 2006 Hardy was found guilty of attempted murder and deliberately causing an explosion and was sentenced to six years imprisonment.
-It later transpired Hardy was not sent to prison and had left the court via a side door with Maguire, and a spokesperson for the Federal Ministry of Justice issued a statement saying that "Leonard Hardy is not in detention".
+In April 2006 Hardy was found guilty of attempted murder and deliberately causing an explosion and was sentenced to six years' imprisonment.
+It later transpired that Hardy was not sent to prison and had left the court via a side door with Maguire, and a spokesperson for the Federal Ministry of Justice issued a statement saying that "Leonard Hardy is not in detention".

-In January 2015, It was announced that Leonard Hardy and Maguire had been arrested by Spanish police in Lanzarote as part of an investigation into money laundering and smuggling.
-Five other people were also arrested and 11 searches were carried out in the provinces of Las Palmas, Alicante, Málaga and Murcia.
+In January 2015, it was announced that Leonard Hardy and Maguire had been arrested by Spanish police in Lanzarote as part of an investigation into money laundering and smuggling.
+Five other people were also arrested, and 11 searches were carried out in the provinces of Las Palmas, Alicante, Málaga and Murcia.
 They said it involved properties with an estimated value of 10.5 million euros.